About the MFI Postdoctoral Fellowship Program

 Applicants are required to submit the following materials.
 Applications will be judged on the qualifications of the applicant, and the quality and applicability of the proposed research to the mission and goals of the Manufacturing Futures Initiative and its potential impact.

-- Research proposal – 700-1,000 words (not including references and citations).
+- Research proposal: 700-1,000 words (not including references and citations).
 Research proposals must be aligned with the mission and research thrusts of MFI.
-Proposals should be of high overall technical quality and represent novel, interdisciplinary research.
+Proposals should be of high overall technical quality, represent novel, interdisciplinary research, and include a clear plan for how the contribution helps grow advanced manufacturing activity at CMU with particular attention to Mill 19.
 Submissions should also convey the impact of the proposed research, including, as applicable, social, economic, policy, and regional impact as well as the potential of the research to generate additional funding.

 - Curriculum vitae including publication list